May 12, 2015

 In Attendance: Carol A. Francesconi, Robert S. Ciskowski and Paul F. Astorino

-Robert S. Ciskowski read the Board of Selectmen meeting minutes for Tuesday, February 24, 2015.
+Paul F. Astorino read the Board of Selectmen meeting minutes for Tuesday, May 5, 2015.

-Paul made a motion to accept the minutes as presented; 2nd by Robert with a unanimous vote taken.
+Carol made a motion to accept the minutes as submitted; 2nd by Robert.

 Highway Department, Peter LeFebvre:

 - No response from engineers or the State.
 (Sand Mill Hill Bridge.)

 - Installed shelter.
 Carol commended Peter’s team and Waterman Excavation for doing an excellent job.

 - Preparing for Memorial Day Parade.

 - Letter from MASS DOT stating a payment voucher for $104,474.95.